Mist-Rain/Bot-Framework/README.md

  bot.fbSubscribe(req, res);
 });
 ```
+Build the script under the main folder, run and remember to set your key in key_config.ini.
 ## Contributing
 Pull Requests and issue reports are welcome.
 You can follow steps below to submit your pull requests: